garethwebber/erlregression/README.md

 To compile, execute `rebar3 compile` in the shell which will grab egd as a dependency and compile everything.

-To run, execute `rebar3 shell` which willi start erland and load the regressio_app.
-To see shomething enter:
+To run, execute `rebar3 shell` which will start erlang and load the regressio_app.
+To see something enter:

 ```erlang
   whereis(regression_app) ! {self(), "runregression"}.